 In summary, the quantitative descriptors highlight diverse genetic potential within the sesame germplasm.
 Traits like plant height, seed weight, and capsule count are especially valuable for breeding efforts aimed at yield optimization and environmental adaptability.
 Further studies could focus on understanding the genetic basis of these variations to develop high-yielding, robust sesame varieties tailored to specific growing conditions (Sala et al., 2023).

 The hierarchical cluster analysis using UPGMA among 30 sesame germplasm provides valuable insights into the genetic diversity and grouping patterns based on both qualitative and quantitative traits.
-The formation of five clusters indicates that the germplasm exhibits a range of distinct traits that could be leveraged in selective breeding.
-The allocation of germplasm across clusters, with the Kalotil variety uniquely classified into Cluster V, underscores its unique genetic makeup, which may make it a strong candidate for targeted breeding objectives, particularly for traits like yield, seed size, and capsule characteristics.
+The formation of five clusters indicates that the germplasm exhibits a range of distinct characteristics that could be leveraged in selective breeding.
+The allocation of germplasm across clusters, with the Kalotil variety uniquely classified into Cluster V, highlights its distinct genetic makeup, which may make it a strong candidate for targeted breeding objectives, particularly for attributes such as yield, seed size, and capsule characteristics.

 Breeding objectives in sesame have traditionally focused on seed attributes (size, shape, coat color), oil content, and physiological adaptations, with color being especially critical.
 Color variations play an adaptive role, influencing functional aspects of plant parts and are key quality indicators that contribute to food appeal (Singh et al., 2017).
 These color and size-related traits not only influence consumer acceptance but are also linked to specific adaptive and physiological needs in the plant’s development.